theJaxon/CKAD/README.md

 #### SecurityContext:
 * Define privilege and access control settings for **pods** and **containers**
 * They're part of the Pod specification
+* They can be specified either at pod level or at container level (although `capabilites` is only available at container level)
 * Running as privileged or unprivileged user
   * Without a securityContext, the user running the commands in the container inside the pod will be `root` by default
 * SELinux where security labels can be applied OR AppArmor